vindar/tgx/docs/intro_api_3D.md

 Some examples also use `copyMeshEXTMEM()` to move large model data or textures to external memory when available.
 This can improve speed compared with reading large textures directly from flash, depending on the board and memory layout.

+Use the \ref tools_mesh "mesh tools" to generate `Mesh3Dv2` headers from Wavefront OBJ files or to migrate existing legacy `Mesh3D` headers.

 @section sec_3D_primitives Drawing primitives directly